capstoneteamb/capstone360/docs/docs_db_and_professor_setup.md

 ### Removing Yourself as a Professor From the Database

-#### [Note: Removing your log in will remove your access to the professor side of the application and its contents]
+#### [Note: Removing your log in will remove your access to the professor side of the application and its contents.
+Ensure that you wish to remove the capstone sessions the professor is assigned to.]

 1. To remove a professor, you will first need to remove any capstone sessions the professor is assigned to (if none, skip to the next step).
 2. Go to the capstone 360 directory